Pyrdacor/Ambermoon/FileSpecs/Maps2D.md

 So if you have icon graphic index 1 and 3 animation tiles the icons 1, 2 and 3 are used for the animation.

 The color index is used for the mini map (spell Magic Map View).
 There each tile is represented by a 2x2 pixel area with the given color.
-The color index is the 0-based index into the map's palette.
-Background tiles just fill the 2x2 area while foreground tiles will draw the lower-left and upper-right pixel only (only if the foreground tile index is not 0 of course).
+Background tiles just fill the 2x2 area while foreground tiles will draw the lower-left and upper-right pixel of this area only (only if the foreground tile index is not 0 of course).

 ## Map data